 Board of Game Forms

-To submit an agenda change use the The Board of Game Agenda Change Request Form (Word doc 27 kB)
+To submit an ACR, use the Board of Game Agenda Change Request Form (Word doc 35 kB).

-After the deadline for receiving proposals has passed, a proposal book is published which is distributed statewide for comment.
+After the deadline for receiving proposals has passed, a proposal book is published and distributed statewide for comment.

 At the board meetings, the board hears reports from department staff and comments from the public.
-The board deliberates each proposal and acts by either adopting, rejecting, or amending proposals.
+The board deliberates each proposal and acts by adopting, rejecting, amending, or deferring proposals.